ruby/www.ruby-lang.org/en/documentation/faq/1/index.md

 If you have a problem, feel free to ask in the mailing list (see [ruby-talk mailing list](#mailing-lists)).
-Generally you'll get timely answers from matz himself, the author of the language, from other gurus, and from those who've solved problems similar to your own.
+Generally you'll get timely answers from matz himself, the author of the language, from other gurus, and from those who have solved problems similar to your own.

 Please include the output of `ruby -v` along with any problematic